psychoinformatics-de/datalad-cbbsimaging/docs/source/demos/dicomdb.rst

-DICOM datasets that have been `imported into a study raw dataset
-<{filename}import_dicoms.rst>`_ can (additionally) be collected in scanner (or
-institution or lab) specific superdatasets.
+DICOM datasets that have been :ref:`imported into a study raw dataset <chap_demos_study>` can (additionally) be collected in scanner (or institution or lab) specific superdatasets.
 This allows for convenient record keeping of all relevant MR data acquisitions ever made in a given context.
 The example script at the bottom of this page shows how to bootstrap such a database.

 Such superdatasets are lightweight, as they do not contain actual imaging data, and can be queried using a flexible language.
 In the DICOM context it is often